-These Slow Cooker Short Ribs are fall off the bone, fork tender, savory hunks of meaty perfection.
+These Slow Cooker Short Ribs are fall off the bone tender, savory hunks of meaty perfection.

 Let me back up.
 I’ve enjoyed a partnership with the Ohio Beef Council for two years now.
 I develop family-friendly recipes for them and they invite me on fun trips to visit Ohio beef farms and eat delicious food and drink amazing cocktails in some of Columbus, Ohio’s finest restaurants (thanks Cameron Mitchell).
 I personally think I’m getting the better end of the deal.

 Before I get to telling you how to create these amazing short ribs in your own kitchen I want to tell you about cows and the families who raise them.
 On my most recent trip with some fellow Ohio bloggers I visited two family-run farms.
 Jim and Dee Jespen own and operate Dusty Rose Farm in Fairfield County, Ohio where they manage 850 acres of crops and 60 beef cows.
 Their two daughters are recent college grads who plan to work in beef farming as well.
 They gave us a field tour and talked about herding the cows to greener pastures as they graze, keeping the cows healthy and the trust they build with the families who buy their freezer beef.
 They work hard and their farm is truly a labor of love as their income is supplemented by Dee’s position as a professor at The Ohio State University.